Not All Wounds Are Visible

 Proper treatment can help.
 The coping skills one can learn in treatment extend to improving other areas of life as well.
 Treatments include psychotherapy and medication.
 The Veterans Administration has more than 200 specialized programs for the treatment of PTSD.
 In 1989, the VA’s National Center for PTSD was created.

-The Educational Mission of the New Jersey Vietnam Veterans’ Memorial Foundation is “to remember, to honor, to heal.”
+The Educational Mission of the New Jersey Vietnam Veterans’ Memorial & Museum is “to remember, to honor, to heal.”
 We are a firm believers in the healing powers of the Memorial.
 Our commitment to the healing power of Memorials is seen in the Women Veterans Mediation Garden in 2001.
 This garden is a lasting tribute to the thousand of women, both military and civilian, who served during the Vietnam Era and continue to serve today.

 We hope you will experience the healing power of our Memorial and the conversations about the war and its aftermath with our Vietnam Veteran Tour Guides during on of our tours.